 Instructional Methods: This course will include 15 to 18 lectures.
 Lectures will often include information not covered in your readings.
 Periodically, lecture will also include class discussions requiring your active participation.
 Students may also be required to read and watch material posted on Canvas.
 Both outside and in-class writing assignments are required.
-Reading is expected to be completed during the assigned week.
+Reading is expected to be completed during that of the assigned week.
 Students must take notes during lecture.
 Please bring a copy of each lecture outline to class.
-They can be located on Canvas.
-All out-of-class written assignments must be submitted on Canvas.
-Do not email your assignments.
+Lecture outlines can be found on Canvas.
+All out-of-class writing assignments must be submitted on Canvas.
+Do not email your assignments unless I have given you prior approval.
 All assignments must be submitted in a Word.doc format.
 I do not accept individual hardcopies.
 Please check Canvas for all due dates.